notvicinity/starlingpsych/_pages/study.md

 # Final Thesis

 I want to personally thank everyone who volunteered their time to participate in this study.
-As I progress this thesis’ findings through the publication process, I sincerely hope that this important work and your valuable contributions with work to improve the service delivery of psychology and improve clinical practice in Australia.
+As I progress this thesis’ findings through the publication process, I sincerely hope that this important work and your valuable contributions improve the service delivery of psychology and improve clinical practice in Australia.
 Thank you!

 You can [access the final thesis here](/assets/U6674497_Thesis_PSYC_Honours_2023.pdf) if you would like to read it.